top of page

 A carer’s guide to preparedness

-Whether it’s for a daily task, a specific event or part of a routine, many of us have developed ways to be prepared.
+Whether it’s for a daily task, a specific event or part of a routine, many of us have developed different ways to be prepared.

 Illustration of a woman in a wheelchair, chatting to a man holding his phone.